redis/docs/content/operate/kubernetes/active-active/_index.md

 ### Limitations

-* Existing Redis databases cannot be migrated to an REAADB.
+* Existing Redis databases cannot be migrated to a REAADB.
 (DOC-3594)

 * Admission is not blocking REAADB with `shardCount` which exceeds license quota.
 (RED-96301)